-Under Manitoba's privacy legislation, The Freedom of Information and Protection of Privacy Act (FIPPA) and The Personal Health Information Act (PHIA), the University must inform individuals about the purpose for which the University is collecting their Personal Information and/or Personal Health Information, the legal authority for the collection, and contact information of someone at the University that can answer the individual's questions about the collection of their information.
+Manitoba's privacy legislation, The Freedom of Information and Protection of Privacy Act (FIPPA) and The Personal Health Information Act (PHIA), requires that the University must notify individuals regarding the use of their Personal Information and Personal Health Information that is being collected on University forms* (refer to subsection 37(2) of FIPPA and subsection 15(1) of PHIA).

 * A form can be a paper form, electronic form, fillable PDF or Word document, a survey, or fields within an information management system.

-Send us an email at email@example.com or give us a call at 204-474-9462 to discuss your FIPPA and/or PHIA Notification Statement needs.
+Send us an email at email@example.com or give us a call at 204-474-7559 to discuss your FIPPA/PHIA Notification Statement needs.

 Last updated: July 9, 2019